sickthecat/samMAC/README.md

 # samMAC
-samMAC - generate a mac addresses
+samMAC - generate a mac address - valid?
 - What else do you need for mac spoofing?
+- Now does more than just samsung.